Find Affordable College Courses

 Mount Pleasant, MI

-You’ll be in good company if you decide to attend Central Michigan University.
-It ranked #5 on our 2023 Best Value Fine & Studio Arts Bachelor’s Degree Schools in Michigan list.
-Located in the town of Mount Pleasant, Central Michigan is a public college with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend Central Michigan University.
+The school came in at #5 on this year’s Best Value Fine & Studio Arts Bachelor’s Degree Schools in Michigan list.
+Located in the distant town of Mount Pleasant, Central Michigan is a public school with a fairly large student population.

-In-state tuition fees for undergraduate students at Central Michigan are $13,094 per year.
+The average tuition and fees for an in-state undergraduate at Central Michigan are $13,094 a year.

 #6